Warm Home Discount Scheme 2021/22: Apply Now

 Those eligible for the Warm Home Discount fall into one of two groups:

-- Core Group: Primarily those on the Guarantee Credit element of Pension Credit, who receive the Warm Home Discount automatically, as long as this also applied to them on 7 July of the same year.
+- Core Group: Primarily those on the Guarantee Credit element of Pension Credit, who receive the Warm Home Discount automatically, as long as this also applied to them on 4 July 2021.

 - Broader Group: Other energy consumers who can apply for the Warm Home Discount through their energy supplier, such as those on low income or means-tested benefits.
 Each supplier has their own set of qualifying criteria and a limited number of discounts they will pay out.